-Apache ActiveMQ Artemis can be configured to store messages as files when these messages are beyond a configured value.

-Instead of keeping these messages in memory ActiveMQ Artemis will hold just a thin object on the queues with a reference to a file into a specific folder configured as large-messages-directory.
+Apache ActiveMQ Artemis can be configured to give special treatment to messages which are beyond a configured size.
+Instead of keeping the entire contents of these messages in memory the broker will hold just a thin object on the queues with a reference to the content (e.g. in a file or a database table).